-- Every year, students go on a study trip, for which you will earn credits.
-In the past few years we have been to England, Italy, California, South Korea, Cern & Grenoble, Central Europe, China and Spain.
+- Every year, students go on a study trip, for which they will earn credits.
+In the past few years, we have been to England, Italy, California, South Korea, Cern & Grenoble, Central Europe, China and Spain.

 Kind regards on behalf of the board of S.V.
 Marie Curie.